Who Was George Washington Carver?

 Areas of research and training included methods of crop rotation and the development of alternative cash crops for farmers in areas heavily planted with cotton.
 This work helped under harsh conditions including the devastation of the boll weevil in 1892.

-The development of new crops and diversification of crop use helped to stabilize the livelihoods of people, many former slaves who had backgrounds not unlike Carver's own.
-The education of African American students at Tuskegee contributed directly to the effort of economic stabilization among blacks.
+The development of new crops and diversification of crop use helped to stabilize the livelihoods of people, many former enslaved who had backgrounds not unlike Carver's own.
+The education of African American students at Tuskegee contributed directly to the effort of economic stabilization among Black people.

 In addition to formal education in a traditional classroom setting, Carver pioneered a mobile classroom to bring his lessons to farmers.
 The classroom was known as a "Jesup wagon," after New York financier and Tuskegee donor Morris Ketchum Jesup.